PaloAltoNetworks/pc-python-integration/README.md

 - Renamed repo to match package name
 - Reorganized repository to be compatible with PyPI package structure
 - Examples file changed to support new file structure
+- Package published to PyPi for easy use and updates

 **Known bugs:**
 - Default logging library is missing output.
 Using loguru solves this in the meantime.